 Common Cake Board Types

-Cake Base Board Tools and Materials
+Covering Cake Boards – Tools and Materials

-- Scotch tape
+- Strong clear tape

 - Measuring tape (if needed)

-- Fondant smoother
+- Fondant smoother tool

-Covering a Cake Board
+How to Cover a Cake Board

 Similar to recycling gift bags the board does not deserve the trash bin just because it’s used once.
 If the board is covered correctly and can be easily wiped clean it can be saved for another occasion.

 This was one of my early cakes and covering boards with fondant was just starting to get popular.
 At that time border ribbons were not being used often.
 A border ribbon would have been nice-looking on this cake board to finish the overall design.
 The small details are never small considerations.

 What not to do when covering a Cake Board

 - Never use any covering that absorbs moisture, liquids, food oils, grease, etc.

-- Don’t forget to add a cardboard or foam riser and felt feet on the back for easy pick-up.
+- Don’t forget to add a cardboard liner or foam riser and felt feet on the back for easy pick-up.

 Thanks for reading up on this DIY Cake Board – How-To Cover Cake Boards.
 I hope you found it helpful.
 If you liked this post you’ll enjoy my helpful 15 Top Cake Baking Tips and Tricks.